linuxpostingxyz/website/website/register.md

 > contact: !email@example.com <-- second email that you can contact us from. for example, if you ever need to get a password reset
 > email: username
 > matrix: username
-> wafrn: !email@example.com <-- email that you'll be registering with on w.linuxposting.xyz
+> wafrn: username <-- username that you'll be registering with on w.linuxposting.xyz

 ## Response